Raghu Ram

-Raghu Ram Ambadapudi (born 15 April 1975) is an Indian television producer and actor.
-He was a senior supervising producer at MTV India and the creator of reality television shows MTV Roadies, MTV Dropout Pvt Ltd and MTV Splitsvilla.
-He was married to actress Sugandha Garg.
-He has a twin brother, Rajiv Lakshman who worked with him on MTV Roadies.
-The brothers launched their own content studio called Monozygotic Solutions Pvt.
-Ltd in 2014.
+Raghu Ram Ambadapudi (born 15 April 1973) is an Indian actor and television presenter who predominantly works in Hindi and Telugu television shows, and films.
+He began his career as the creator of Hindi reality shows MTV Roadies (2003–2014) and MTV Splitsvilla (2008–2009).
+Ram later also hosted various television shows.

+He made his film debut with the Hindi romantic comedy Jhootha Hi Sahi (2010) and got breakthrough with the Tamil action comedy Doctor (2021).
+He made his Telugu debut with the crime comedy Keedaa Cola (2023).

 Early life

-Raghu Ram was born in Machilipatnam, Andhra Pradesh, along with his twin brother.
-His father is a chartered accountant and his mother is a journalist.
-Ram has a younger sister Supriya Nistala.
+Raghu Ram was born into a Telugu family in New Delhi, along with his twin brother, Rajiv Lakshman.

-In the first year, he was a student of Deshbandhu College, but in the second year, he joined Sri Venkateswara College.
-In the final year, he joined Osmania University in Hyderabad where he completed his graduation.
+Ram attended Deshbandhu College and Sri Venkateswara College, finally earning his degree at Osmania University in Hyderabad.

 Career

 Early career

 Raghu Ram started his career at MTV India supervising shows including MTV Love Line with VJs Malaika Arora and Cyrus Broacha, and also spearheaded MTV Select and the first few seasons of MTV Super Select with VJ Nikhil Chinapa.

-In 2004, Ram appeared in the first season of the reality tv show Indian Idol as a contestant with judges Anu Malik, Farah Khan and Sonu Nigam.
+In 2004, Ram appeared in the first season of the reality TV show Indian Idol as a contestant with judges Anu Malik, Farah Khan and Sonu Nigam.
 He was rejected due to inefficient singing ability and signature attitude traits.
 He later explained in his autobiography that picking a fight with the judges was actually a prank he played, on the suggestion of one of his colleagues and his wife who were working there as moderators.